Sexually Transmitted Diseases (STDs)

 Evidence-based supplements with dosage guidance and cautions

-Vitamin C enhances white blood cell function, acts as an antioxidant, and supports tissue repair.
+Supports immune function by enhancing white blood cell activity and acting as a powerful antioxidant.
 Evidence is strong for general immune support.
-Typical dose is 500-1000 mg daily; high doses may cause gastrointestinal upset and should be avoided in those with kidney stones.
+Typical dose is 500-1000mg daily; high doses may cause gastrointestinal upset.

-L-Lysine may help suppress herpes simplex virus replication by competing with arginine at the cellular level.
-Evidence is moderate with mixed study results.
-Typical dose is 500-1000 mg daily during outbreaks; generally safe but may increase cholesterol in some individuals.
+An amino acid that may help suppress herpes simplex virus replication by antagonizing arginine.
+Evidence is moderate but mixed.
+Typical dose is 500-1000mg daily during outbreaks; generally well-tolerated but may increase cholesterol in some individuals.

 Related Health Topics